 Due in part to dolphin mortality (estimated at more than 400,000 animals per year) in the eastern tropical Pacific tuna purse-seine fishery, Congress enacted the Marine Mammal Protection Act (MMPA) in 1972.
-While some critics assert that the MMPA is scientifically irrational because it identifies one group of organisms for special protection unrelated to their abundance or ecological role, this act has promoted research and increased understanding of marine life as well as encouraged attention to incidental bycatch mortalities of marine life by the commercial fishing and other maritime industries.

-The act established a moratorium on the "taking" of marine mammals in U.S. waters and by U.S. nationals on the high seas and a moratorium on importing marine mammals and products into the United States.
+The MMPA established a moratorium on the "taking" of marine mammals in U.S. waters and by U.S. nationals on the high seas and a moratorium on importing marine mammals and products into the United States.
 This act expressly authorizes the Secretaries of the Interior and Commerce to issue permits for the "taking" of marine mammals for certain purposes, such as scientific research and public display.
 Under the act, the Secretary of Commerce, acting through NOAA Fisheries, is responsible for the conservation and management of whales, dolphins, porpoises, seals, and sea lions.
 The Secretary of the Interior, acting through the Fish and Wildlife Service (FWS), is responsible for walruses, sea and marine otters, polar bears, manatees, and dugongs.
-The MMPA shifted marine mammal management authority from individual states to the federal government.
-It provides, however, that management authority, on a species-by-species basis, could be returned to states that adopt conservation and management programs consistent with the purposes and policies of the act.
-The act also authorizes the taking of marine mammals incidental to commercial fishing operations.
-The taking of marine mammals incidental to the eastern tropical Pacific tuna fishery is governed by separate provisions of the MMPA, and was substantially amended by P.L.
-105-42, the International Dolphin Conservation Program Act.
+The MMPA authorizes the taking of marine mammals incidental to commercial fishing operations.